 - Understand that some may still move on – for adventure or because of the same family issues that led me to leave GE years ago.

 I sent an email to one friend in her 30s – as I was preparing this newsletter.
 Here’s part of her response:

-“It seems you caught me at quite a significant time in my life as I have made the decision to to be a stay-at-home momma with my baby!
-Family is very important to me, and fulfilling in a sense I never knew existed… I believe that this decision to give up my life in the corporate world for now should be interesting for your newsletter, too.”
+“It seems you caught me at quite a significant time in my life as I have made the decision to be a stay-at-home momma with my baby!
+Family is very important to me, and fulfilling in a sense I never knew existed… I believe that this decision to give up my life in the corporate world, for now, should be interesting for your newsletter, too.”

 A toast to the future

 At 39, working for a leadership organization, Cynthia Knapek offers a special perspective on where she’s been – and where she is headed.

 “In my 20s, I was developing my own world view,” she said.
 “My 30s have been a stream of ‘aha’ moments about other people, realizing that we don’t all have the same view.

 “At first I was just learning to be accepting of different opinions and reminding myself everyone has a different lens.
 Their ideas and approach are not necessarily better or worse than mine, they just come from a different place.”